 Over the last few years, podcasts have made a huge impact on the physical therapy profession.
 From hosts waxing philosophical about issues in health care to fellow therapists providing useful clinical tips and information about managing debt, it seems there’s a podcast on just about every relevant topic out there.

 When we published the original version of this article, there weren’t many podcasts specifically created by physical therapists for physical therapists.
-But plenty have emerged in the last year or two, so we thought it was time to tune up this post!
+But plenty have emerged in the last few years, so we thought it was time to tune up this post!

 Because there are so many more options now, it was difficult for us to pick our top ten.
 We tried to select ones that are relevant to a broad audience of listeners.
 But, we also curated several lists of category-specific podcasts, which you’ll find at the end of this post.

 Without further ado, and in no particular order, here are the top 10 podcasts for physical therapists in 2021:

 This podcast has been around for a while, and it continues to be one of the best options for pretty much any physical therapist out there.
 With over 300 episodes, hosts Karen Litzy PT, DPT, Jenna Kantor, PT, DPT, and Shannon Sepulveda, DPT, M.Ed., CSCS, WCS, cover a wide range of topics relevant to physical therapy practice, wellness, and entrepreneurship.
 Whether you’re clinical or non-clinical—and whatever setting you’re in—this one is worth a listen.
 It fulfills its mission of helping therapists listen, learn, and live their best lives!